ecupaio/jekyll-template/README.md

 *base.html*
 Base is a helpful include from [Rico Sta.
 Cruz](https://ricostacruz.com/til/relative-paths-in-jekyll) that helps create relative paths that work in github pages as well as local development.
 It's used for the internal JS and CSS files sources for the index.html. use `{{ base }}` as a prefix to get to the root.
 Ex: `{{ base }}/css/style.css`

-*form.html*

-`{% include form.html form-url="//your-form-url.com" %}`

-*social_share.html*
-Social share is just a pair of pre-styled Facebook and Twitter icon links that you can drop anywhere in your project.
-The social share has params for you to customize the tweet text and url, plus two layouts.
-Below is an example include:
-`{% include social_share.html layout="buttons" tweet="Tweet text" url="https://example.com" %}`

 `layout`:
 * `links` (default if not specified)